bkartel1/Blockchain-index-Laravel/readme.md

 BITCOIND_PASSWORD=(rpcpassword from bitcoin.conf)
 ```

-## Requirements
-* PHP 7.0 or higher (should also work on 5.6, but this is unsupported)
-* Laravel 5.1 or higher

 Now copy the models folder in to your `app` directory, and the `console/commands` folder in to the `app`directory.
 Copy the migration files to the correct location